galberding/occ_variational_autoencoder/README.md

 python vis_vae.py -m pen -z 3 -v
 ```
 ## Training Data:
 The network is designed to work with voxeldata.
-It is expected that the trainingpoints consists of one sample.npy file that
+It is expected that the trainingpoints consist of one sample.npy file that
 contains the following subarray:
 * **points** containing 100000 points sampled from the unit qube
 * **occ** occupancys, telling if the corresponding point is inside the VoxelModel
 * **voxel** the actual voxeldata
 * **attr**  only important if using **validate.py** for visualization

-The code usage can be found in [core.py](/dataloader/core.py)
+The code usage can be found in [core.py](/dataloader/core.py).